-The Initial Term of the Lease has been renewed to expire at twelve o'clock midnight the last day of the State's fiscal biennium, currently June 30, 2023.
-The OFCC shall have the right to renew the term of the Lease for successive Renewal Terms until the Treasurer shall have paid and retired, or shall have made due and adequate provision for the payment and retirement of, all Obligations issued by the Treasurer.
-Subject to any change in the method of determining the State's fiscal biennium, or the length of the last Renewal Term, each Renewal Term shall be for the two year period commencing on the day succeeding the expiration of the preceding term and ending on the last day of any fiscal biennium, currently June 30 of every odd-numbered year, upon the same terms as are contained in the Lease, unless sooner terminated in accordance with the provisions of the Lease and the Trust Agreement.
-The OFCC shall be deemed to have exercised its right to renew the term of the Lease and the Lease shall be renewed, upon the effectiveness, at or prior to the expiration of the Initial Term or the Renewal Term then in effect, of legislation enacted by the General Assembly appropriating sufficient funds to the OFCC for the purpose of paying the rentals required by the Lease during the next succeeding Renewal Term.
+The Initial Term of each Lease has been renewed to expire at twelve o'clock midnight the last day of the State's fiscal biennium, currently June 30, 2023.
+The applicable lessee shall have the right to further renew the term of its Lease for successive Renewal Terms until the Treasurer shall have paid and retired, or shall have made due and adequate provision for the payment and retirement of, all applicable Obligations issued by the Treasurer.
+Subject to any change in the method of determining the State's fiscal biennium, or the length of the last Renewal Term, each Renewal Term shall be for the two year period commencing on the day succeeding the expiration of the preceding term and ending on the last day of any fiscal biennium, currently June 30 of every odd-numbered year, upon the same terms as are contained in each respective Lease, unless sooner terminated in accordance with the provisions of that Lease and the applicable Trust Agreement.
+The applicable lessee shall be deemed to have exercised its right to renew the term of its Lease and its Lease shall be renewed, upon the effectiveness, at or prior to the expiration of the Initial Term or the Renewal Term then in effect, of legislation enacted by the General Assembly appropriating sufficient funds to the applicable lessee for the purpose of paying the rentals required by each Lease during the next succeeding Renewal Term.